Julian Cole, Master Of Advertising Strategy From Planning Dirty Academy

 So I think that it was, I learn, I know that I learn the most when I have things out in the world.
 And so that has always been kind of a core premise of kind of what motivates me if kind of.
 Knowing that I’ll get smarter and I’ll learn more about life.
 The more I put myself out there or have outputs out there.
 And I think that like if there’s one core premise that kind of underlines everything I do is that if I produce and put content out in the world only good things will happen.
 And I think that’s the thing that holds a lot of people back.

 They’re worried that they don’t know anything that they’re going to get.
 Someone’s going to come online and say, that’s bullshit and call them out or say that’s amateur art in the case of those pieces.
-Or when I talk about strategy online, that’s, you know, I’m worried that they are smarter, strategists are out there that are going to shame me for putting something out.
+Or when I talk about advertising strategy online, that’s, you know, I’m worried that they are smarter, strategists are out there that are going to shame me for putting something out.
 And the interesting thing is, there’s a lot of smartest strategists out there, but it just never happens.
 And so I think being able to jump over that very first barrier and not let that stop me has been something that’s done me so well in my whole career and my life.
 So it’s something that I continue to do.

 Josh Strawczynski: 5:35